Battle of Toulouse (1814): Initial attacks

+In the western sector, General Hill's troops successfully pushed back the French outposts, engaging in a relatively minor skirmish that resulted in approximately 80 casualties for his forces.
+Thomas Picton's Anglo-Portuguese division from Wellington's own corps was ordered to make feints against the fortified bridgehead at the Ponts Jumeaux.
+In accordance with some statements, the division began this operation later in the day when Picton heard the sounds of gunfire near the Heights.

-To the west, Hill drove in the French outposts but the fighting was not serious.
-His forces suffered about 80 casualties.
-Exceeding his orders, Thomas Picton mounted a full-scale attack on the Pont Jumeaux with his 3rd Division and was repulsed with 400 casualties.
+Having thus easily cleared some of the outworks, Picton mounted an attack, a serious this time, on the Pont Jumeaux with his 3rd Division, and was repulsed with 300–400 casualties.
+"Thrice Picton renewed his assault, and thrice he was repelled."
 Meanwhile, Beresford's men encountered muddy fields and fell behind schedule.
 Unable to move his artillery, he ordered the cannons to take a position near the northern end of the Heights and open fire.
 Freire, thinking this was the signal for the combined attack, sent his men to assault the Heights.
 The Spanish infantry forged uphill and gained a momentary foothold in a road cut, but they were counter-attacked by a cloud of French skirmishers and soon sent fleeing.
-Covered by the Light Division, the Spanish foot soldiers rallied, then attacked and were defeated a second time.
+Covered by the Light Division and encouraged by Wellington himself, the Spanish foot soldiers rallied, then attacked and were defeated a second time.

-Taking the heights
+Struggle for the heights

-At last, Beresford's two Anglo-Portuguese divisions reached their jumping off positions, with the 6th Division leading.
-A French division counter-attacked, but was easily driven uphill.
-"A shower of Congreve rockets at very close range threw the French into disorder; Rey's Brigade was routed and this, in turn, caused Gasquet's Brigade to fall back in disorder" The Allied divisions began to advance up the slope.
-They fought their way to the top of the Heights despite bitter resistance, then paused to drag up some cannon.
-Swinging to the north, they began rolling up the French defences.
-Beresford's men captured two redoubts, lost them to a counterattack and finally seized them again after bringing the 4th Division forward.
-The heights being lost, Soult withdrew his soldiers behind the city's fortifications.

-Soult held Toulouse during the day of 11 April but decided to pull out of the city upon detecting allied cavalry moving up the Toulouse-Carcassonne road.
-At 9 pm that evening, the French withdrew out of Toulouse by the Carcassonne road.